wittyphoenix/WittyMetroidReduxPatches/README.md

 **Wittyphoenix** created the patches contained in this repo

 **GoodLuckTrying** - created separate IPS patches for boss icons and door color changes

+**Oi27** - wrote the ASM code for the new gate PLMs - https://metroidconstruction.com/resource.php?id=706

 **Original Super Metroid Redux credits are listed below:**